Event: Surf Coast Trail Marathon

 Have fun I did.

-A monster swell saw 700 runners be greeted with challenging coastal conditions which turned this event into what was dubbed as a “duathlon”.
+A monster swell saw 700 runners be greeted with challenging coastal conditions which turned this event into what was dubbed a “duathlon”.

 An extra high tided saw many runners including myself having to rock hop along beach sections, much to the amusement of surfers and big wave spectators, and other runners out of course.